lp-dataninja/SparkML/README.md

-This repo has Big data Machine Learning Projects solution using Apache Spark
+Using Spark for Scalable Machine Learning